Michelle Morris has extensive experience in providing clinical and medical hypnosis.

 - Assisting in changing unhelpful behaviours and attitudes and in enabling deep physical and mental relaxation.

-- Symptoms of anxiety, depression, eating disorders, fears, phobias, nail biting, thumb sucking, sleep disorders, performance anxiety, post traumatic stress, stuttering, sexual dysfunction have all been improved, along with such medical issues as asthma, enuresis, hypertension, migraine, obesity, smoking, gastrointestinal disorders, pain management, burns, wound healing, gagging, nausea, salivation and bleeding.
+- Symptoms of anxiety, depression, eating disorders, fears, phobias, nail biting, thumb sucking, sleep disorders, performance anxiety, post traumatic stress, stuttering, sexual dysfunction all show improvement, along with such medical issues as asthma, enuresis, hypertension, migraine, obesity, smoking, gastrointestinal disorders, pain management, burns, wound healing, gagging, nausea, salivation and bleeding.

 Psychologists use this tool as part of an over arching therapy program designed to identify the contributing factors which helped establish this belief or behaviour and then to establish alternatives which have healthier meaning for you.

-Changing a simple behaviour will require at least three sessions.
+Changing a simple behaviour will require at least three clinical hypnotherapy sessions.
 The first is to learn to relax, and to commence practising the technique.
 You may receive a tape or CD of this session to take home and familiarise yourself with the process.
 It is often necessary to fully explore the reasons and relationships of the issue resulting in the undesired behaviour, and this is an important component of the management.
-At least one more session is needed to begin to explore the meaning of this behaviour for you.
+You will need at least one more session to begin to explore the meaning of this behaviour for you.
 Without fully appreciating this, many sessions of hypnosis assistance will not produce a stable outcome.
 This is also why follow up sessions should be planned, as you take your desired outcome into the challenges of everyday life.